Very long-term relaxation of harmonic 1D self-gravitating systems: Long-term relaxation

 For \scHarmonic{}, ${ \Omega (E) }$ does not depend on $E$.
 As a result, for any resonance ${ k \!=\! k' }$, this makes the Dirac delta in equation~\eqref{eq:BL} completely ill-defined.
 Phrased differently, \BL\@ does not apply to \scHarmonic{}, hence leaving the scaling with $N$ of the relaxation time of \scHarmonic{} essentially unconstrained.
+In Appendix~\ref{app:BL_3D}, we emphasise how the same singular behaviour also occurs in 3D spherically-symmetric systems with a harmonic mean radial potential.
 This is the main motivation for this work: our goal is to explore numerically the self-consistent relaxation of fully degenerate systems, for which the usual (quasilinear) \BL\ kinetic theory does not apply.